lostjared/ldd-deploy/README.md

 ## Notes
 - Ensure you have the necessary permissions to read the executable's dependencies and write to the output directory.
 - This script is especially useful when packaging applications for distribution or deployment on systems that may not have all required libraries pre-installed.
+- Contains implementations in Rust, C++, and Bash.